windrises/photo-dl/README.md

 ## Usage

-Assign a url or .txt file which one url one line
+Assign a url or .txt file (one url per line)

 $ photo-dl  url